 Upon confirmation of this request, riders may be eligible for a partial refund of their entry fee (details below):

-- Any refund requests received before 5.00pm – Friday 27th July, 2018 will not be eligible for a refund under any circumstances, but can defer their entry to Reef to Reef 2019.
+- Any refund requests received after 5.00pm – Friday 26th June, 2020 will not be eligible for a refund under any circumstances.

-- Any refund requests received after 5.00pm – Friday 27th July, 2018 will not be eligible for a refund or transfer of entry under any circumstances.
+- Any deferral requests received after 5.00pm – Friday 10th July, 2020 will not be eligible for a deferral of entry under any circumstances.

 Any additional purchases including but not limited to; ACTIVE Fees paid at the time of entry are non-refundable at any time.

-- Riders confirmed in Reef to Reef 2018 are able to transfer their race entry to Reef to Reef 2019.
+- Riders confirmed in Reef to Reef 2020 are able to defer their race entry to Reef to Reef 2021.

-- No transfer requests will be accepted after this date.
+- Under no circumstances will deferral requests will be accepted after this date.

-Riders confirmed in the race who wish to transfer to 2019, must do so in writing to the race office via email at firstname.lastname@example.org
+Riders confirmed in the race who wish to defer to 2021, must do so in writing to the race office via email at firstname.lastname@example.org

 It is the riders’ responsibility to ensure the race office has received any communication.
 All requests will be responded to.
 If you do not receive a response from the race office within 7 days of request, it should be assumed that it has not been received and you should contact us by phone on 1300 761 384.

 Once a deferral has been accepted the option to receive any retrospective refund or make further deferral is no longer available.